Diritto epistemico

 Wright endorses (**), prompting him to characterize entitlements as positive warrants to trust.
 Tuttavia, Martin Davies (2004) has argued that by accepting (**), Wright concedes too much to the skeptic.
 Invece, Davies claims that the inference from (*) A (**) is invalid: from the fact that my having reasonable doubt that ~BIV would defeat my warrant for believing HAND, it does not follow that I must have warrant for ~BIV in order to have warrant for HAND.
 An alternative strategy would be to agree that doubt of ~BIV would defeat the warrant for HAND, while at the same time denying that one needs warranted trust in ~BIV in order for my experience as of hands to warrant HAND.
 Davies thinks both of these claims can be met by attributing a different kind of entitlement to type-III propositions like ~BIV.
 His suggestion is that we have entitlements not to doubt, not to call in question, or not to bother about, type-III propositions (2004, P. 226).
 Così, whereas a Wrightean entitlement is an entitlement to adopt a positive attitude of trust, Davies holds that it is an entitlement to adopt a negative attitude of not doubting; one would not need any positive warrant, earned or unearned, for type-III propositions to have warrant for type-II propositions.
 One could take this approach one step even further and claim that type-II propositions do, contrary to what Wright says, transmit their warrants to type-III propositions.
 In altre parole, the I-II-III argument is epistemically victorious: where I have no reason to doubt that I am a brain in a vat, my experience as of hands warrants me in believing HAND, which thereby warrants me in believing ~BIV when I draw the inference.
 Whether or not this is a plausible anti-skeptical outcome is highly controversial (For a defense, see Pryor 2000 and 2004; for a rejection, see Cohen 2002).

 A second objection to Wright’s view comes from Carrie Jenkins (2007), who has argued that even if we grant Wright that it is rational for us to accept, without evidence, cornerstone propositions, this cannot be an epistemic kind of rationality.
 For any proposition P, one can be epistemically rational in accepting P only if one’s acceptance is brought about in a way that addresses the specific question of whether P is true.
 Così, in order for it to be epistemically rational of you to accept the proposition that China is the most populous country, your coming into this state of acceptance must be due, in part at least, to the fact that you take it to be true that China is the most populous country.
-Tuttavia, where P is a cornerstone proposition, like “My sensory apparatus is properly connected to the external world,” one’s acceptance of P is divorced from any considerations on the truth or falsity of P. Invece, on the Wrightean view, accepting P is rational, roughly, because its acceptance is necessary in order to undertake the indispensible cognitive project of forming beliefs about the world based on perception.
+Tuttavia, where P is a cornerstone proposition, like “My sensory apparatus is properly connected to the external world,” one’s acceptance of P is divorced from any considerations on the truth or falsity of P. Invece, on the Wrightean view, accepting P is rational, all'incirca, because its acceptance is necessary in order to undertake the indispensible cognitive project of forming beliefs about the world based on perception.
 This is a different kind of rationality, grounded not in terms of whether P is true, but in what fortunate consequences would result from one’s accepting P. This is similar to the sense in which it would be rational (perhaps practically rational) for a runner in a race to believe she is not tired, since the act of forming this belief could actually prevent her from slowing down in the race.
 It is doubtful that we could have epistemic entitlements to cornerstone propositions without it being epistemically rational to accept them.
 This creates an obstacle for Wright given that his ultimate aim is to resolve the problem of skepticism in epistemology.

 4. Peacocke on Entitlement

-In his book, The Realm of Reason, Christopher Peacocke argues that we have entitlements to our perceptual beliefs, a priori beliefs, beliefs based on inductive inference, beliefs about our own actions, and moral beliefs.
+Nel suo libro, The Realm of Reason, Christopher Peacocke argues that we have entitlements to our perceptual beliefs, a priori beliefs, beliefs based on inductive inference, beliefs about our own actions, and moral beliefs.
 Our entitlements to the latter four classes of belief are explained as extensions and consequences of the explanatory structure of our entitlement to perceptual beliefs.
 Di conseguenza, this section will focus on Peacocke’s account of perceptual entitlement.

 Peacocke does not distinguish entitlement from justification in the way that Dretske, Burge, and Wright do.
 His notion of ‘entitlement’ is intended to range over both inferential and non-inferential transitions between mental states.
 For Peacocke, entitlement plays a more central role in epistemology, for he claims that a judgment or belief is knowledge only if it is reached by a transition to which the subject is entitled.
 Infatti, at times he seems to use the terms ‘entitlement’ and ‘justification’ interchangeably.
 Così, whereas for Dretske, Burge, and Wright, entitlements and justifications are distinct epistemic goods that make separable contributions to knowledge, Peacocke seems only to be operating with one epistemic concept, which he frequently refers to as entitlement.
 As for another difference, we saw that entitlements for Burge and Dretske attach to beliefs, while Wrightean entitlements attach to attitudes of rational trust.
 For Peacocke, we have entitlements not only to beliefs or judgments, but also to the transitions that link beliefs to antecedent mental states.
 Così, part of what it takes to have a perceptual entitlement to the belief, Per esempio, that there is something round ahead, is that one is also entitled to the transition that brings one from having an experience of something round to the formation of that belief.
 Ciò nonostante, a crucial element of Peacockean entitlement common to those of the other three authors discussed in this article is his position that “[UN] thinker may be entitled to make a judgment without having the capacity to think about the states which entitle him to make the judgment” (2004, P. 7).